syncfusion-content/winui-docs/winui/SegmentedControl/Disable-Items.md

 ## Disable items

-The Segmented control allows you to disable the items using the [SetItemEnabled](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_SetItemEnabled_System_Int32_System_Boolean_) Method.
+The Segmented control allows you to disable the items using the [SetItemEnabled](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_SetItemEnabled_System_Int32_System_Boolean_) method.
 The method has following two parameters:

 * `index` - The integer value indicating the index of the item.
 * `isEnabled` - The boolean value indicating whether the item should be enabled or not.